Data Security and Access to Records

 Can I get a copy of my records?

 You have a right under the Data Protection legislations to access your medical records or authorise a representative to do so.
 Personal information may be withheld if we believe it could harm your physical or mental health.
-We require a written request: please contact us via email@example.com to request access to your medical records.
+We require a written request: please contact us via our secure online form to request access to your medical records.

 What other rights do I have?